giraffekey/griffindb-js/README.md

 # griffin

+**Notice:**

-Notice: Much of what is promised has not been implemented or tested.
+**Much of what is promised has not been implemented or tested.
 This project is in an experimental state and primarily intended for my own personal use cases right now.
-After experimenting with real world apps and use cases I will make the project more unopinionated and open to the public.
+After experimenting with real world apps and use cases I will make the project more unopinionated and open to the public.**

+**Feel free to use the library however you wish, just keep in mind that it is not production ready.
+If you want to live on the cutting edge and experiment with it go right ahead!
+I'm currently busy making Griffin meet my own needs, however feel free to send a PR that meets yours!**

 A peer-to-peer document-oriented database.
 Take back ownership over your data!